edwardspresume/Build-Setup/README.md

 First, download or clone this repository.

-Then ensure that you you have `gulp-cli` installed globally to be able to run the `gulp` command in your terminal.
+Then ensure that you have `gulp-cli` installed globally to be able to run the `gulp` command in your terminal.

 ```
 $ npm i/install gulp-cli -g